odeum/odeum-code/docs/Guidelines.md

 # 5. Experiments (initial developer experiments)

 ## 5.1.
-Working with the ODEUM CodeJS framework
+Working with the ODEUM Code framework
 All initial work is done through experiments.
 The experiments will facilitate and test different JavaScript libraries and technology and create examples to check-out prosumtions and evaluate the viability of different choices made during our hackathons.

 ## 5.2.
 Experiments location